sileshn/LinuxmintWSL2/README.md

 ```

-## How to run docker in LinuxmintWSL without using docker desktop.
+## How to run docker in LinuxmintWSL2 without using docker desktop.

 Delete older versions of docker if installed.
 ```dos